awsdocs/amazon-cloudfront-developer-guide/doc_source/CreateSignatureInCSharp.md

 # Create a URL signature using C\# and the \.NET framework<a name="CreateSignatureInCSharp"></a>

 The C\# examples in this section implement an example application that demonstrates how to create the signatures for CloudFront private distributions using canned and custom policy statements\.
-The examples include utility functions based on the [AWS \.NET SDK](http://aws.amazon.com/sdkfornet/) that can be useful in \.NET applications\.
+The examples include utility functions based on the [AWS SDK for \.NET](http://aws.amazon.com/sdkfornet/) that can be useful in \.NET applications\.

 You can also create signed URLs and signed cookies by using the AWS SDK for \.NET\.
 In the [AWS SDK for \.NET API Reference](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/), see the following topics:
 + **Signed URLs** – Amazon\.CloudFront > AmazonCloudFrontUrlSigner